PsuAstro528/Fall2025/tips/labs/submitting.md

 git commit -a -m "Completed"
 ```
 Including "Completed" in the commit message lets the instructor and/or TA know that you're done with the assignment.
-Consider [testing your code locally](../testing) on Roar Collab (or you local computer) before submitting the final version of your code.
+Consider [testing your code locally](../testing) on the Lynx cluster (or you local computer) before submitting the final version of your code.

 ---
 ## Push commits to Github